joshwd/hugosite/content/_index.md

 title: "Home"
 ---

-I am currently a PhD Candidate in Agricultural \& Applied Economics at the University of Wisconsin-Madison.
+PhD in Agricultural \& Applied Economics at the University of Wisconsin-Madison.
 I'm interested broadly in development economics, industrial organization, and applied econometrics.

 In July 2021 I will join the Development Innovation Lab at the University of Chicago as a Postdoctoral Scholar.